Equivariant Principal Bundles over the 2-Sphere: - Bundles over

-For the equation (\ref {eq:solve1}), the number of copy of $\pi_2(BG)$ is counted by rotations and the order of groups.
-For cyclic groups, the south pole and the north pole are fixed and there are $n$ edges such that vertices of edges are the south pole and the north pole.
-Then if 1 edge is collapsed to the point, then other edges turn to circles and we obtain (n-1) circles.
-For the dihedral group, since there is 1 orbit with 2n elements after 1 edge is collapsed to the point, then we obtain (2n-1) circles.
-The other 2n orbits have 2 elements, after 1 edge is collapsed to the point.
-Therefore, we obtain (4n-1) circles.
-For the tetrahedral group, there are 4 vertex rotations with the order 3, after 1 edge is collapsed to the point for each rotation, we obtain 8 circles.
-There are 3 edge rotations with the order 2.
-We obtain 3 circles.
-In total, we have 11 circles.
-For octahedral group, there are 4 vertex rotations with the order 3, after 1 edge is collapsed to the point for each rotation, we obtain 8 circles.
-There are 6 edge rotations with the order 2.
-We obtain 6 circles.
-There are 3 face rotations with the order 4.
-After collapsing, we obtain 9 circles.
-In total, we obtain 23 circles.
-Therefore, we use same idea for the icosahedral group, we have 59 circles.
-Briefly, we say that the number of circles is $1-\chi( X)$ where $X\subset S^2$ is $\Gamma$-equivariant 1-skeleton.
-For the equation (\ref{eq:solve2}), the number of copy of $\pi_2(BG)$ is denoted by $\mathcal{N}$ and depends on the number of orbits and the order of group $\Gamma$.
-For the dihedral group, there are two orbits.
-For other finite subgroups of $SO(3)$ have a single orbit.
+as a $\Gamma$-module provided that the ideal $I =\mathbb{Z}\{(\gamma-1)\lvert \ \gamma \in \Gamma \} \subset \mathbb{Z}\Gamma.$ The number of copy of $\pi_2(BG)$ at the equation (\ref {eq:solve1}) is calculated by means of counting rotations and order of groups.\\ Let $\mathcal{A}^1 \subset S^2$ be a $\Gamma$-equivariant 1-skeleton.
+For the cyclic group $\mathbb{Z}_n$, an equivariant 1-skeleton on $S^2$ is constructed by two vertices and $n$ edges.
+By collapsing an edge to a point, the other edges turn out to be circles.
+Therefore, we obtain $(n-1)$ circles.\\ For the dihedral group $D_n$, there is an orbit with 2n elements.
+By shrinking an edge to a point, we obtain $(2n-1)$ circles.
+The other 2n orbits with 2 elements are reduced to (2n) circles, by collapsing an edge to a point.
+Therefore, $(4n-1)$ circles are formed from the group action of the dihedral group.\\ For the tetrahedral group $A_4$, there are 4 vertex rotations with order 3.
+By collapsing an edge to a point for each rotation, we obtain 8 circles.
+There are 3 edge rotations with order 2 that are reduced to 3 circles.
+In total, we have 11 circles for the tetrahedral group.\\ For the octahedral group $S_4$, there are 4 vertex rotations with order 3.
+After collapsing one edge to a point for each rotation, we obtain 8 circles.
+There are 6 edge rotations with order 2, which yield 6 circles.
+There are 3 face rotations with order 4, which yield 9 circles.
+In total, we have 23 circles for the octahedral group.\\ Finally, for the icosahedral group $A_5$, we count rotations and orders using the same method and obtain 59 circles.\\ Briefly, we notice that the number of circles for each subgroup $\Gamma$ acting on $\mathcal{A}^1$ is $1-\chi(\mathcal{A}^1)$ for each $\Gamma$-equivariant $\mathcal{A}^1\subset S^2$.\\ Let $\mathcal{N}$ denote the number of copies of $\pi_2(BG)$ at (\ref{eq:solve2}).
+It depends on the number of orbits and the order of group $\Gamma$.
+Except for the dihedral group, finite subgroups of $SO(3)$ have a single orbit.
+We summarize this in the following table.